adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 However, this answer does not satisfy me, and for two reasons.

-First, the argument of "its only simulate human behavior" can leads to paradoxical situations.
+First, the argument of "it only simulates human behavior" can lead to paradoxical situations.
-For example, lets take a human being $A$ and an AI $A'$ that was train to highly approximate the behavior of $A$ in any circumtances.
+For example, let’s take a human being $A$ and an AI $A'$ that was trained to highly approximate the behavior of $A$ in any circumstances.
 To such a degree that it's impossible to tell if you interacting with $A$ or $A'$, even if you are a very close friend of $A$ since childhood.

-Could you continue to say that feelings and reaction made by $A'$ are not real, only a simulation of $A$?
+Could you continue to say that feelings and reactions produced by $A'$ are not real, only a simulation of $A$?

 Only because $A'$ is not a biological being?

-Lets extrapolate this example with several AI trained to simulate behavior of human beings in general, not one in particular, in such a degree that it's impossible to tell if you interacting with an AI or a human being.
+Let’s extrapolate this example with several AI trained to simulate the behavior of human beings in general, not one in particular, to such a degree that it's impossible to tell if you interacting with an AI or a human being.

-Could you continue to say that this AI are not sentient or conscious?
+Could you continue to say that these AI are not sentient or conscious?

 What about humans other than yourselves then?

 Consciousness is, by definition, a subjective mental state.
-Only you can know what you feel, how you feel it and how you experiment your own feelings.
+Only you can know what you feel, how you feel it, and how you experiment your own feelings.
-Corollary, you can only trust an another human being when s/he express her/his feelings.
+Corollary, you can only trust another human being when s/he expresses her/his feelings.
 When someone tells you that s/he feels like her/his arm is broken, even if her/his arm is intact, you can only trust this person on what s/he feels.